Advanced: project structure and customization

 Downstream Vitis / PetaLinux / boot-image steps will pick up the new

-XSA on the next make at the top level.
+XSA on the next build.

 Adding or modifying constraints